momentum-morehouse/js-calculator/README.md

 ### Step 2: Build out the HTML and CSS

 - Using the mockup provided below, create your HTML and CSS.
+You may be creative with your design.
+This is just a suggestion.

 | Mockup                       | In Action                    |
 | ---------------------------- | ---------------------------- |